-Records of all investigatory meetings, meetings with parents and telephone conversations must be kept and placed in the students' files and recorded on MyConcern.
-As stated previously, the DSL and AP (Pastoral) will also separately log details of all bullying incidents.
+Records of all investigatory meetings, meetings with parents and telephone conversations must be kept and placed on the students' files and recorded on MyConcern.
+As stated previously, the DSL will also separately log details of all bullying incidents.

 14 Monitoring and review